Sheman: Mistress of the Universe

 Sheman: Mistress of the Universe is a 1988 Filipino fantasy adventure comedy film directed by Tony Reyes and starring Joey de Leon as the titular character, alongside Panchito, Ruffa Gutierrez, Dennis Da Silva, Erik Cayetano, Mylene Gonzales, Paquito Diaz, Ruel Vernal, Timmy Cruz, Palito, and Rene Requiestas.
-It parodies both the film Masters of the Universe and the character Panday as portrayed by Fernando Poe Jr.
+It parodies both the film Masters of the Universe, She-Ra: Princess of Power, and the character Panday as portrayed by Fernando Poe Jr.

 In the film, a male blacksmith gains the power to transform into an effeminate superhero dressed in drag.

 Produced by Viva Films, the film was released on September 7, 1988.
 Critic Lav Diaz gave it a mixed review, praising De Leon's parody of Panday early in the film but expressed disappointment in the lessened comedic quality of later scenes involving Sheman.

 Plot

 Pando is a provincial blacksmith who rescues a gay hermit.
 The hermit reveals himself to be a refugee from the Kingdom of Gayskull, which has been usurped by Kiss Manay, who in turn has sent goons into Pando's town to abduct children.
 To rescue the children and take back Gayskull, the hermit gives Pando the power to transform into Sheman, an effeminate superhero in drag with superhuman abilities and magic weapons.

 They storm Gayskull, defeat Kiss Manay and rescue the children, after which the Kingdom is transformed back into its original form and the hermit reverts to his former role as prince.